G-code is the programming language of your 3D printer. Quickly learn all G-code commands using our tutorial. Includes a G-code list of all commands.

 The G1 command tells the print head to move at specified speed from the current position to the coordinated specified by the G-code command.
 The speed is specified by the Feed rate parameter F. The head will move in a coordinated fashion such that both axes complete the travel simultaneously.
-The printer can extrude material while executing this G-code command at an extrusion rate specified by the extrusion rate parameter E. Most of the 3D printing happens while executing this command.
+The printer can extrude material while executing this G-code command with extrusion specified by the extrusion parameter E. Most of the 3D printing happens while executing this command.
 If you open the G-code file for an actual 3D printing process, you will see a lot of G1 commands.

 Example: G1 X7 Y18 F500 E0.02

 These G-code commands set the plane in which the nozzle should move.
 Typically, G17 is the default for most machines and it denotes the X-Y plane.
 G18 denotes the Z-X plane and G19 denotes the Y-Z plane.